One-Shot Method for Computing Generalized Winding Numbers: Introduction

 \section{Introduction}

-\new{For meshes and point clouds, even representing open, noisy, and non-manifold geometry, the notion of \emph{generalized winding number} captures \emph{how much} a point is inside the surface \cite{Jacobson-13-winding,barillFastWindingNumbers2018}.
-Generalized winding numbers are used in a variety of applications, including tetrahedral meshing \cite{tetMeshingWild}, surface reconstruction \cite{xuGloballyConsistentNormal2023}, and medical imaging \cite{becciu3DWindingNumber2011}, to name a few. }
+For meshes, parametric surfaces, and point clouds, even representing open, noisy, and non-manifold geometry, the notion of \emph{generalized winding number} captures \emph{how much} a point is inside the surface \cite{Jacobson-13-winding,barillFastWindingNumbers2018} (Fig.~\ref{fig:parametric_gaps}).
+Generalized winding numbers are used in a variety of applications, including tetrahedral meshing \cite{tetMeshingWild}, surface reconstruction \cite{xuGloballyConsistentNormal2023}, and medical imaging \cite{becciu3DWindingNumber2011}, to name a few.

-\new{The standard methods of computing generalized winding numbers calculate the projected area of the surface onto a unit sphere.
-For parametric surfaces, which often contain gaps (Fig.~\ref{fig:parametric_gaps}a,b) and thus also may benefit from generalized winding number, computing such projected area requires surface discretization.
-This discretization may defeat the purpose of having a high-precision parametric surface, as it can lead to a significant loss of precision (Fig.~\ref{fig:parametric_gaps}c,d).}

-\new{We propose an alternative method to compute generalized winding number addressing this challenge.
+The standard methods of computing generalized winding numbers calculate the area of the surface projected onto a unit sphere.
+We propose an alternative method to compute the generalized winding number.
 Our main insight is that for any surface, with or without boundary, computing a generalized winding number at a point requires the surface \emph{boundary} only and intersections of the surface with a \emph{single} ray.
-We furthermore show that in typical scenarios, when processing multiple query points, one can use less than one ray per query point on average, significantly reducing time complexity.}
+We furthermore show that in typical scenarios, when processing multiple query points, one can use less than one ray per query point on average, significantly reducing time complexity.

-\new{Our method is generic and can be applied to various geometry representations.
-For parametric surfaces, our method allows us to compute the winding number to \emph{machine precision}, bypassing surface discretization.
-We show that the key components of our method, including the ray-surface intersection, can be done exactly via a convex Sum-of-Squares formulation \cite{SOS}.
-In practice, if both precision and efficiency are important, we can discretize only the \emph{boundary} of the parametric shape, and still get a high-precision result while being memory efficient and fast.}

-\new{We demonstrate an application of our method to piecewise minimal surfaces on 3D curve networks, collections of 3D curves forming one or multiple loops (Fig.~\ref{fig:teaser}), that are easy to create in virtual or augmented reality (VR/AR) contexts \cite{GoogleTiltBrush2023}, and often used for quick modeling, ideation, and visualization \cite{gryaditskaya2020lifting} (Fig.~\ref{fig:motivation}).
-We apply our method to compute a winding number of piecewise minimal surfaces by expressing them in a parametric form via Boundary Element Method (BEM).
-As before, our method allows us to avoid discretizing these surfaces.}

-\new{For meshes with few boundary edges, in typical application scenarios such as voxelization, our method can be significantly faster than the hierarchical evaluation of the winding number \cite{Jacobson-13-winding}.
-While an approximation can be computed more efficiently \cite{barillFastWindingNumbers2018}, our computation is exact.}